ESIS confers every two years the following awards:

 Griffith Medal, Wöhler Medal, The Award of Merit, Honorary Membership: nomination procedures

 Every ESIS member can submit a proposal to the Awards Committee Chairman; the proposal has to be seconded by another member, however, from a country other than that of the proposer (and both should be from a different country than that of the candidate).
 The proposal shall include a detailed justification of the candidate, usually covering one to two pages.
 It shall also include a detailed CV of the candidate and a list of his/her five most important publications.
 Deadline for submitting a proposal will be December 20th, 2019.
 Details about the nominations procedure are available in the ESIS Website.

 ESIS Fellowship: nomination procedures

 Every ESIS member can submit a proposal to the Fellowship Committee Chairman.
 Deadline for submitting a proposal will be December 20th, 2019.
 Details about the nominations procedure are available in the ESIS Website.

 Young Scientist Award

-The Young Scientist Award follows a different procedure: young scientists who have not reached the age of 37 years on the first day of the ECF meeting may apply for this award.
+The Young Scientist Award follows a different procedure: young scientists who are students or PhD who received their degree after June 2017 may apply for this award.
 They should submit their application including the manuscript for the conference and a CV to the conference chairperson.
 Deadline for submitting the candidacy will be April 20th, 2020.